bithive/esi-ruby/docs/MarketApi.md

 List historical orders from a corporation

-List cancelled and expired market orders placed on behalf of a corporation up to 90 days in the past.  --- Alternate route: `/dev/corporations/{corporation_id}/orders/history/`  Alternate route: `/legacy/corporations/{corporation_id}/orders/history/`  Alternate route: `/v1/corporations/{corporation_id}/orders/history/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Trader
+List cancelled and expired market orders placed on behalf of a corporation up to 90 days in the past.  --- Alternate route: `/legacy/corporations/{corporation_id}/orders/history/`  Alternate route: `/v1/corporations/{corporation_id}/orders/history/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Trader   --- Warning: This route has an upgrade available.  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/orders/history/)

 ### Example
 ```ruby